High Spen: Notable people

-Later development

-The D-village policy was cancelled in 1977, since when the village has gradually grown and developed, serving as a commuter village accessible to the centres of Newcastle upon Tyne, Gateshead and Durham City.

 Education

-High Spen used to have a coeducational comprehensive school, Hookergate School, located in the village.
+High Spen currently has High Spen Primary School for children 3-11 but High Spen also used to have a coeducational comprehensive school, Hookergate School, located in the village.
 The school was closed down in 2011 and pupils from the village moved to neighbouring villages for their secondary education.
 Most pupils in High Spen attend Thorp Academy in Ryton.
+Hookergate School got demolished down in 2024 for homes.